thoughtbot/bourbon/readme.md

 ##Add-ons

+###Animation-Keyframes

+Animation-keyframes are provided for quick out-of-the-box animations.
+Two animation-keyframes are provided: fade-in, fade-out.
+These animations can be called using the *animation-name* mixin; alternatively the *animation-basic* mixin can be used.
+Supports Webkit browsers and Mozilla 5.0+.

+    div.fade-in {
+      @include animation-name(fade-in);
+    }

+    div.fade-out {
+      @include animation-basic(fade-out, 2.0s, ease-in);
+      opacity: 0;
+    }

 ###Buttons

 The button add-on provides well-designed buttons with a single line in your CSS.
 The demo folder contains examples of the buttons in use.